Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 In modern times, the use of ransomware has exploded with a 600% increase ransomware "families" betewen 2013 and 2018.
 The internet has created a target rich environment and an easy attack vector for such malware.
 Furthermore, encryption software has lowered the entry skills required and cryptocurrencies provide easy and anonymous payment methods to the advantage of the attacker.
 There is also the fact that most businesses, organizations and people now store their data electronically [[@okaneEvolutionRansomware2018]]

 # Ransomware in healthcare
-A major turning point for healthcare was in 2016 when the Hollywood Presbyterian Medical Center was targeted by ransomware and ended up paying $17,000 to restore its data.
+A major turning point for cybersecurity in healthcare was in 2016 when the Hollywood Presbyterian Medical Center was targeted by ransomware and ended up paying $17,000 to restore its data.
 The same year, 44% of all healthcare related cyber incidents were caused by ransomware.
 Later in 2017, the WannaCry ransomware worm that takes advantage of the EternalBlue exploit, ended up shutting down several UK hospitals [[@wassermanHospitalCybersecurityRisks2022]] + (hold the line).
 In 2020, the allegedly first death caused by a ransomware attack occurred in Germany (wired artikkelen).

 ## Consequences

 ### Financial
 The consequences for the healthcare industry are serious.
 The financial costs of data breaches in healthcare were estimated to be on average worldwide $7.13 million in 2020, compared to $3.86 million as the world average for all industries worldwide.
-Reputantion

 ### Loss of data
 It has also been estimated that 21% of attacks cause data breaches.
 The problem with these breaches is that medical data cannot simply be "reset".
-It is also possible to sell the data to other malicious actors, even when decrypting it.
-This makes the data permanently compromised.
+The data can also be sold to other malicious actors, even when decrypting it for the victim, making it permanently compromised.
 In addition, once access is gained by attackers they can  install malware to keep the systems infected for future attacks.
 Even paying the ransom does not guarantee a return of the data.

 ### Reputation and physical harm
 Finally, there are consequences related to decreased trust among patients and physical harm caused to them.
-As seen above, ransomware attacks can be deadly to patients.
+As seen above, ransomware attacks can at worst be deadly to patients.

 [[@wassermanHospitalCybersecurityRisks2022]]

 ## Why is healthcare especially vulnerable?

 ![[Pasted image 20230114130518.png]]